AY2324S2-CS2103T-T09-4/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# AB-3 User Guide
+# TAHelper User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+TAHelper is a **desktop app for managing contacts, optimized for use via a Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, TAHelper can get your students' contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />